followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onCellClick.md

 <!--typeFunctionParamName1_field10-->columnIndex<!--/typeFunctionParamName1_field10-->
 <!--typeFunctionParamType1_field10-->number<!--/typeFunctionParamType1_field10-->
 <!--typeFunctionParamDescription1_field10-->
 The current index of the column to which the clicked cell belongs.
-For more information on how this index is calculated, refer to the [Calculating the Column Index](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Columns/Calculating_the_Column_Index) topic.
+For more information on how this index is calculated, refer to the [Column and Row Indexes](/Documentation/Guide/Widgets/DataGrid/Columns/Column_and_Row_Indexes/) topic.
 <!--/typeFunctionParamDescription1_field10-->
 <!--typeFunctionParamName1_field11-->column<!--/typeFunctionParamName1_field11-->
 <!--typeFunctionParamType1_field11-->object<!--/typeFunctionParamType1_field11-->